postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

   <li>Click the <b>Create</b> button.</li>
    </ol>

-In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your documentation.
+In the **Next steps** tab, see a list of suggested next steps to get the most out of your documentation.

 [![nextSteps docs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-nextsteps.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-nextsteps.png)